timabell/timwise.co.uk/_posts/2020-07-09-approaches-to-refactoring-and-technical-debt.md

 	* Related to this is "approval tests" which allow you to easily incorporate snapshots of output (json, xml, logs etc) into your tests in order to capture existing behaviour and be able to spot any variations that pop up during refactoring.
 	* [ApprovalTests.net](https://github.com/approvals/ApprovalTests.Net) is a dotnet library for implementing approval tests.
 * Introducing [seams](http://wiki.c2.com/?SoftwareSeam) into software can be a useful technique for breaking down untestable monoliths into testable chunks on the way to better code.
-* [Mutation testing (wikipedia)](https://en.wikipedia.org/wiki/Mutation_testing) (more info on [mutation testing at csharp academy](http://csharp.academy/mutation-testing/)) is a useful way of checking how good your test-coverage really is.
+* [Mutation testing (wikipedia)](https://en.wikipedia.org/wiki/Mutation_testing) (more info on [mutation testing at csharp academy](http://csharp.academy/mutation-testing/)) is a useful way of checking how good your test coverage really is.
 It is the idea of making (almost) random changes to the code under test to see what whether your tests spot the change in behaviour.
 	* For dotnet this can be done with [Stryker.net](https://github.com/stryker-mutator/stryker-net)

 ### Approaches from hard-won experience